Holography as Homotopy: Homotopy Retract for Gauge Theories

 \subsection{Yang-Mills Theory as a cyclic $L_\infty$ Algebra}

 \textit{Cyclic $L_{\infty}$ Algebra of Yang-Mills Theory without a Boundary}\\[-3ex]

-We now describe Yang-Mills as an $L_\infty$ algebra.
+We now describe Yang-Mills as an $L_\infty$ algebra, which was previously demonstrated in \cite{Zeitlin:2007ttl,Zeitlin:2008cc,Zeitlin:2009zz}.
 We fix an $n$-dimensional manifold $M$.
 Yang-Mills fields are then given by Lie algebra valued one-forms on $M$, at least for the sake of perturbation theory.
 Under the same assumption, the gauge field $A$ globally splits into a form component and a Lie algebra component, i.e.~$A \in \Omega^1(M)\otimes \mathfrak{g}$ for some fixed Lie algebra $\mathfrak{g}$.

 The curvature of the gauge field $A \in \Omega^1(M)\otimes \mathfrak{g}$ is given by $F = \text d A + \frac{1}{2}[A,A]$, where $[-,-]$ combines the wedge product of forms with the Lie bracket of the Lie algebra.
 The Yang-Mills action reads